Raqqa: Media

 The Islamic State banned all media reporting outside its own efforts, kidnapping and killing journalists.
 However, a group calling itself Raqqa Is Being Slaughtered Silently operated within the city and elsewhere during this period.
 In response, ISIL has killed members of the group.
 A film about the city made by RBSS was released internationally in 2017, premiering and winning an award at that year's Sundance Film Festival.

 In January 2016, a pseudonymous French author named Sophie Kasiki published a book about her move from Paris to the besieged city in 2015, where she was lured to perform hospital work, and her subsequent escape from ISIL.

 Transportation

-Prior to the Syrian Civil War the city was served by Chemins de Fer Syriens.
+Prior to the Syrian Civil War the city was served by Syrian Railways.